Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Many other route optimization softwares also have this, though not all.

-Is there a standalone Route Optimization API?
+Is there a standalone route optimization API?

 Routific has a standalone route optimization API, accessible via a stateless REST API, with wrappers available for Node, Ruby, and Python.